NHS could 'go under' without staff assurances over Brexit, nurses' union warns

 She added: "We have been working as hard as we can to make the Government understand that if you want a healthy health service we need a healthy salary for our nurses.

-"If the budget does not show the government's clear intent to remove that pay cap then industrial action by nurses is on the table."
+"If the budget does ot show the government's clear intent to remove that pay cap then industrial action by nurses is on the table."